-- BEAR Scotland will adhere to their Carbon Management Policy. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with materials movement, and waste will be disposed at local landfill.
+- BEAR Scotland will adhere to their Carbon Management Policy. - Works will be undertaken utilising a daytime work pattern to reduce the requirement for additional lighting. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with materials movement.